SAP-samples/abap-cheat-sheets/14_ABAP_Unit_Tests.md

   - *given*: Preparing the test, e.g. creating an instance of the class under test and a local test double (to inject the test double into the class under test)
   - *when*: Calling the procedure to be tested
   - *then*: Checking and evaluating the test result using the static methods of the `CL_ABAP_UNIT_ASSERT` class
-- A selection of static methods of the class `CL_ABAP_UNIT_ASSERT` that can be used for the checks:
+- The following points cover a selection of static methods of the class `CL_ABAP_UNIT_ASSERT` that can be used for the checks:
   - `ASSERT_EQUALS`: Checks whether two data objects are the same.
   - `ASSERT_BOUND`: Checks whether a reference variable is bound.
   - `ASSERT_NOT_BOUND`: Negation of the one above.